How To Peel Eggs Without Shell Sticking (Shell Slips Right Off)

 Also, steaming has some additional benefits that I am sure you would appreciate.

 Steaming will cook your egg much more gently, resulting in a creamier yolk and a more tender egg white.
-Also, you will get fewer cracked shells and deformed space creature look like growths.
+Also, you will get fewer cracked shells and deformed space creatures that look like growths.

 an egg cracked while boiling